indymoorcroft/memorise/README.md

 - [x] Dynamically create tiles
 - [x] Use set interval to randomly change colour of tiles in a sequence
-- [ ] Store sequence in array
+- [x] Store sequence in array
-- [ ] eventListeners: clicks
+- [x] eventListeners: clicks
   - [x] click to start the pattern
-  - [ ] make sure clicks match stored sequence
+  - [x] check that clicks match stored sequence
-- [ ] display buttons depending on success/failure of game
+- [ ] Change overlay depending on success/failure of game
 - [ ] Change speed & number of tiles based on level achieved